Amrhalawani/udacityPortflio/index.md

 ### Parrot Notes
-Designed and implemented Simple Note app that saves user notes to the cloud, using firebase as a backend -Stage 1 (Design and Create an App Idea): Writing a description of app, UI flow mocks, and Simple plan of tasks to build the app.
+Designed and implemented Simple Note app that saves user notes to the cloud, using firebase as a backend
+- Stage 1 (Design and Create an App Idea): Writing a description of app, UI flow mocks, and Simple plan of tasks to build the app.
--Stage 2 (Build): Coding Publish the app to Google Play.
+- Stage 2 (Build): Coding Publish the app to Google Play.
 For more details see [Google play App Link](https://goo.gl/fA345X).